oslabs-beta/Solibee/README.md

 ## Features

-- **Easy to use:** To get [started](https://solibee.dev/installation) with Solibee please visit our [documentations](https://solibee.dev/installation) for user-friendly customizable component previews and installation guides.
+- **Easy to use:** To get started with Solibee please visit our <a href="https://solibee.dev/installation">documentation</a> for user-friendly customizable component previews and installation guides.
-- **Customizable:** All Solibee components are built using Solid JS and style with Tailwind CSS which ensures that each component is easily customizable to fit the design and needs of your project.
+- **Customizable:** All Solibee components are built using Solid JS and styled with Tailwind CSS which ensures that each component is easily customizable to fit the design and needs of your project.
 - **Accessible:** Solibee component library is designed with accessibility in mind to ensure that all our users can interact with the components.
 Our components follow WAI-ARIA design patterns.
 - **Documented:** Comprehensive documentation provided for each component to facilitate easy usage and understanding.
 - **Reliable:** Solibee custom components are written in JavaScript or TypeScript and tested with Jest and Solid JS Testing library.